About Us

 Peter Emslie

 Born, raised and still living in Paarl.
 Peter swam competitively until the age of 14.
-At age 30 the midlife crises hit early and he started swimming again, competing in the odd 1km open water dam swims.
+At 30 the midlife crises hit early and he started swimming again, competing in the odd 1km open water dam swims.
 Around 2016 he tried out the Clifton Mile swim and was immediately hooked to cold water swimming and now regularly makes the trip from Paarl to swim in the sea.
-Some of Peter’s big swims include a Robben Island crossing and a 20km Mad Dash swim.
-He hopes to one day complete Big Bay Events’ Big 5 swims.
+Some of Peter’s big swims includes five Robben Island crossings, a 22km Dassen Island double and a 16km Cape Point to Millers.

 Treasurer